 Print one of each gear and one core.
 Attach the gears to the core with M3 screws (I used 18mm long ones) I included a couple of files with four gears on one plate if you have enough build area.
 I printed these with .35mm layers with one extra shell with reasonable results.

 If you want to play with this in OpenSCAD, you will need to get the parametric involute gear v5.0 OpenSCAD file from http://www.thingiverse.com/thing:3575 and the Geek Campfire stl file from http://www.thingiverse.com/thing:578.
 Put both of these files in the same directory with sun_gears.stl and have fun (but don't get burned).

 Sun Gears by 67restomodder is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure 67restomodder would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure 67restomodder would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).